 \end{lem} \begin{proof} The proof here is identical to the version for abelian categories.
-Note that by~\Cref{prop:adjoint}, the category $\Stable_\Psi$ is closed symmetric monoidal, i.e., there is an adjoint pair $\otimes$ and $\iHom$.
-Moreover,~\Cref{lem:derivedforget} gives an adjunction of stable $\infty$-categories between $\Stable_\Psi$ and $\cal{D}_A$.
-But then
+Note that by~\Cref{prop:adjoint}, the category $\Stable_\Psi$ is closed symmetric monoidal, i.e., there is a pair $\otimes$ and $\iHom$ satisfying the usual adjunction.
+Moreover,~\Cref{lem:derivedforget} gives an adjunction of stable $\infty$-categories between $\Stable_\Psi$ and $\mathcal{D}_A$ with $\epsilon_*$ is symmetric monoidal.
+Thus

 The result follows from the (derived) Yoneda lemma. \end{proof}